 - set of instructions

-If you’re still unsure, please reach out to the City Sustainability Coordinator, Robin Adams, at (530) 450-5513 with any questions.
+Please out to the City Sustainability Coordinator at firstname.lastname@example.org with any questions.

 - Label Removal – For a paper label, spray it with water and let it soften, then take a scrubby sponge and scrub off all paper and adhesive.
 A plastic paint scraper is also helpful.
 Any adhesive you can feel but not see can be sanded off later.
 For plastic labels, peel off with plastic paint scrapper.
 A goop type product or lemon essential oil may help for a particularly difficult label.